 Are all applications submitted online?

-Most applications are submitted digitally through our online portal, but some applications may require a paper submission.
+All applications are accessed and submitted digitally through our online portal.

 How will my application be reviewed?